Photo by Curtis Rindlaub

 Rosa Marie Iovino, who passed away on August 13, has left her estate to the Peaks Island Land Preserve.
 We at PILP are surprised and humbled by such a generous gift from a woman who obviously loved her home and the island.

-On the advice of the executor, Maria's home will be rented through the winter, until the estate proceeds through probate and passes to the Land Preserve.
+At the discretion of the executor, Maria's home will be rented through the winter, until the estate proceeds through probate and passes to the Land Preserve.
 We will be considering the paths we might take that would honor Maria’s wishes for the property and that would benefit the island community.